At Trinity Dental Centers, we create dental implants for you that fit, feel, look, and function like natural teeth.

-What are dental implants?
+What are Dental Implants?

-What type of implants are available?
+What Type of Implants are Available?

 Typically, these are used for patients who are unable to wear regular dentures and who have minimal bone height.
 Subperiosteal implants have a metal frame that fixes onto the jawbone, just below the gum tissue.
 As gums heal, the frame becomes attached to the jawbone.
 Posts attached to the frame stick out through the gums.
 Just like with endosteal implants, the artificial teeth are then installed to the posts.

-2. No smoking: Smoking can lead to deteriorated oral health and will weaken the bone structure.
+Avoiding Smoking: Smoking can lead to deteriorated oral health and will weaken the bone structure.

-4. Avoid hard foods: Biting on hard food products can lead to fractured crowns and teeth.
+Avoiding Hard Foods: Biting on hard food products can lead to fractured crowns and teeth.